 2.4.
-Since, the electronic cigarette found concealed in the above import consignment falling under HS code 85434000 and the import thereof is prohibited vide notification 20/2015-2020 dated 26.09.2019, used for concealment, the import consignment relating to container number TLLU4615592 appeared liable to confiscation under the provisions of the Customs Act, 1962.
-Therefore, the whole consignment pertaining to Container No. TLLU4615592 was detained under panchanama dated 01/02.09.2022 and subsequently after detailed examination and valuation of the goods, the same was placed under seizure under provisions of Customs Act, 1962.
+Since, the electronic cigarette found concealed in the above import consignment falling under HS code 85434000 and the import thereof is prohibited vide notification 20/2015-2020 dated 26.09.2019, and other goods known to be e-cigarettes; Used for concealment, the import consignment relating to container number TLLU4615592 appears liable to confiscation under the provisions of the 'Customs' Act, 1962.
+Therefore, the whole consignment pertaining to Container No. TLLU4615592 was detained under panchanama dated 01/02.09.2022, however, after detailed examination and valuation of the goods, the same was placed under seizure under provisions of Customs Act, 1962 vide Seizure Memo dated 06.04.2023.
+After detailed examination of the goods under panchanama dated 19.10.2022, the goods were handed over to the representative of ICD Sachin for safe Custody of the goods under Supratnama dated 19.10.2022.

 3. Meanwhile, Statement of Shri Chhaju Ram Proprietor of M/s.
-Prince Logistics, Mundra, Kutch was recorded on 01/02.09.2022 at the office of DRI, Gandhidham, it was gathered that Shri Baldevsinh had booked 06 trailer with Shri Chhaju Ram for transportation of the import goods to be delivered at Bhiwandi Godown; which were cleared from SEZ Warehouse Unit M/s.
-Empezar Logistics at Mundra Port.
-These were immediately put on hold by the DRI for examination of the goods.
+Prince Logistics, Mundra, Kutch was recorded on 01/02.09.2022 at the office of DRI, Gandhidham, it was gathered that Shri Baldevsinh had booked 06 trailer with Shri Chhaju Ram for transportation of the import goods pertaining to following containers which were to be delivered at Bhiwandi Godown; which were get cleared from SEZ Warehouse Unit M/s.
+Empezar Logistics at Mundra Port, which were immediately put on hold by the DRI for examination of the goods.

 4. The DRI, Gandhidham further gathered intelligence that a container bearing No. TGBU5160748 has been imported by the aforementioned persons in the name of M/s.
 J. H. Enterprises and suspected to have concealed E-Cigarettes.
 However, the declared description of the goods of the said container was '754 carton Floor Clean MOP (Misc.
 Item non-popular brand HS Code 96039000'.
 The intelligence further suggested that as the DRI had initiated action in respect of such import consignments pertaining to the cartel of the persons, the importers in connivance with the shipper have arranged to change the port of discharge of the consignment pertaining to the Container No. TGBU5160748.
-They had arranged to change the name of Shipper, name of the importer from J. H. Enterprises to Sasco Global Logistics, port of discharge from Mundra to UAE, they have even changed the declared description of the goods as '745 cartons Household articles'.
+They have arranged to change the name of Shipper, name of the importer from J. H. Enterprises to Sasco Glogbal Logistics, port of discharge from Mundra to UAE, they have even changed the declared description of the goods as '745 cartons Household articles'.
 Taking further action on the intelligence, the said container was also put on hold by DRI, Gandhidham for necessary examination of the goods.

-5. In view of the above, the officers of DRI conducted examination of the import goods pertaining to total 18 containers on different dates in the month of September, 2022 which included the examination of goods pertaining to Container No. NYKU084432 and TLLU4615592 examined at Bhiwandi, Maharashtra and ICD Sachin, Gujarat by DRI officers.
+5. In view of the above, the officers of DRI conducted examination of the import goods pertaining to total 18 containers on different dates in the month of September, 2022 which includes the examination of goods pertaining to Container No. NYKU084432 and TLLU4615592 examined at Bhiwandi, Maharashtra and ICD Sachin, Gujarat by DRI officers.
 The Brief details of the examination of the goods pertaining to all the 18 containers are given as under;